nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 ![creativity](./jarednielsen-creativity.png)

-## What is Creativity?

-## Why is Creativity Important?
+What type of programmer do you want to be?

+There are two types of problems we solve as developers: algorithmic and heuristic.

+We can map these to the two types of problems outlined by Csikszentmihalyi in [Creativity](TODO):

+* presented

+* discovered

+For algorithmic problems, it’s simply a matter of recognizing a pattern and implementing a tried and true solution.

+I say simply, but it takes practice to develop skills of pattern recognition.

+Heuristic problems, on the other hand, are a matter of TODO

+If you’re content pushing pixels, all you really need is Google.
+It will do the thinking for you.

+But if you want to level up, you need to play the metagame.

+You want to identify problems and implement solutions.

+You want to be proactive, rather than reactive.

+If you’re content cleaning up legacy code bases, again, all you need is Google Fu.

+If you’re content to be told what to do, you can stop reading now.

+You can unsubscribe here.

+If you want to excel, if you want to design or discover something new, you need to improve your ability to be creative.

+Still with me?

+Alright, then.

+How do we improve our ability to be creative?

 ## How do We Become or Improve Our Ability to Be Creative?

 Can we teach creativity?

-TODO
-Hamming:
+It depends on who you ask.

+According to Richard Hamming in [The Art of ... : ](TODO):

-“It cannot be done with simple tricks and easy methods; what must be done is _you must change yourself_ to be more creative.”
+> It cannot be done with simple tricks and easy methods; what must be done is _you must change yourself_ to be more creative.

+How do we change ourselves?

-In [Creativity], Csziksenmihalyi outlines {{ X }}:
+In [Creativity], Csziksenmihalyi divides this problem into two categories:

 * the acquisition of creative energy

 * the application of creative energy

 How do you get more creative energy?
-Then, once you get it, what do you do with it?
+And once you get it, what do you do with it?

 I like to think of these two categories in terms of luck.